jato987/FindTheCelebrityProblem/find-celebrity/ReadMe.md

 ## Execution
-This use regular java se for excute by main method, automatically takes all files in folder com/problems/files on the project's resource folder.
+This use regular java se for execute by main method, automatically takes all files in folder com/problems/files on the project's resource folder.

 ## Response

 there is an example of response with 2 files (listed as examples)

 > Results for file: problem2 ->

 > Celebrity Found with name: Celebrity

 > ##################

 > Results for file: problem1 ->

-> There is no person that have the requisities of the problem
+> There is no person that have the requisites of the problem

 > ##################

 1) First Result find a Celebrity named Celebrity that have the requisites of the problem, there is no relation with form Celebrity,[^,;] and exist relation with form [^,;],Celebrity for every case found in csv

-note that a unisque person exist if there is at less one relation with his name (definde as [^,;])
+note that a unique person exist if there is at less one relation with his name (definde as [^,;])

-2) for the second result the file give no relations that have a person with the requisities in the problem.
+2) for the second result the file give no relations that have a person with the requisites in the problem.

 ## Complexity